 - Consistent with previous ADDM Network estimates, 8-year-old boys were about four times more likely to be identified with ASD than girls of the same age.

-- Of the Minnesota 8-year-old children with ASD who had IQ tests in their records, 29% had an intellectual disability.
+- Of the Minnesota 8-year-old children with ASD who had IQ tests in their records, 32% had an intellectual disability.
+This is consistent with national data.

-“Children with autism and intellectual disability often have high support needs, and families often report difficulties accessing services and community social opportunities as their children reach adolescence and adulthood,” said Dr. Amy Esler, co-principal investigator for the Minnesota project.
-“MN-ADDM data can help Minnesota to start planning for service needs as children become adults.”
+“Children with autism and intellectual disability often have high support needs, and families often report difficulties accessing services and community social opportunities, particularly as their children reach adolescence and adulthood,” said Dr. Amy Esler, co-principal investigator for the Minnesota project.
+“MN-ADDM data can help Minnesota to invest in resources to provide services and supports throughout the lifespan.”
 The MN-ADDM Network, which is part of the Institute on Community Integration in the College of Education and Human Development at the University of Minnesota, collaborates with a wide variety of community ASD organizations and several Minnesota state organizations, including the Minnesota Departments of Education, Human Services, and Health.

 For more information on the MN-ADDM Network, visit addm.umn.edu.
 To access the CDC’s nationwide ADDM Network studies, visit cdc.gov/ncbddd/autism/addm-community-report/index.html .

-A webinar presenting findings from the Minnesota report can be viewed at z.umn.edu/mnaddm2018 .
+A webinar presenting findings from the Minnesota report can be viewed at z.umn.edu/mnaddm2020 .

 About the Institute on Community Integration